fastmcp-me/sequentialstory/README.md

-# Sequential Tools MCP Server
+# Sequential Story MCP Server

 A Model Context Protocol (MCP) server for Sequential Thinking and Sequential Story as mnemonic techniques for problem-solving.